seantis/seantis.people/README.rst

 `plonetheme.onegov`_ and try to keep our HTML as simple as possible.

-Having installed seantis.people be sure to open the seantis.people controlpanel found on the plone contrlpanel (under "Add-on Configuration").
+Having installed seantis.people be sure to open the seantis.people controlpanel found on the plone controlpanel (under "Add-on Configuration").

 There you can select the Person type you would like to use.
 Currently this will without a doubt be "Seantis People - Standard".
 To use it, click